ivesh/Challenge-with-EXPLOR/README.md

 bash
 Copy code
-git commit -m "Added new feature to check built features" Step 7: Push the Branch to GitHub
+git commit -m "Added new feature to check built features" Push the Branch to GitHub
 Push your branch to the remote repository:

 bash
 Copy code
 git push origin feature/checking_features_built
-Step 8: Create a Pull Request (PR)
+Create a Pull Request (PR)
 Go to the GitHub repository in your browser.
 You’ll see an option to Create Pull Request for your new branch.
 Add a Title, Description, and assign reviewers (if applicable).
 Click Submit Pull Request.
 Additional Notes
-If You Still Face Issues:
+If you still face issues:
-Ensure Git is installed and available in your system's PATH.
+Ensure Git is installed and available in your system’s PATH.
 Verify with:
 bash
 Copy code
 git --version
+If not installed, download Git from the official website.
+Ensure the directory was cloned from GitHub and is not a manually copied folder.
+Links to the Sections
+Clone the Repository
+Verify Git Repository
+Re-Cloning the Repository
+Open the Repository in VS Code
+Create a New Branch
+Make Changes and Commit
+Push the Branch to GitHub
+Create a Pull Request (PR)
+Additional Notes